IT4Change/IT4C.dev/docs/people/hannes-heine.md

 As freelancer I worked on different projects: For the DeutscheSee were I supported them for the shop development, Human Connection were I helped to translate from german to french, Gradido were I do tasks from backend to frontend, and I setup small Shopware shops.

 In my free time I like to play video games, do some reiki and all kind of sports.
-I travel in between south france and germany.
+I travel in south france and germany.

 You can find me on [Github](https://github.com/elweyn)